creachadair/taskgroup/README.md

 ```

 So far, we're up to four channels (errs, edone, context, and throttle) plus a
 wait group.
-The point to note is that while these tools are easy to express
+The point to note is that while these tools are quite able to
-what we want, it can be tedious to wire them all together and keep track of the
+express what we want, it can be tedious to wire them all together and keep
-current state of the system.
+track of the current state of the system.

 The `taskgroup` package exists to handle the plumbing for the common case of a
 group of tasks that are all working on a related outcome (_e.g.,_ copying a